 - Connect your social media account

-- Add all the hashtags or usernames you’d like to display on your social wall
+- Add all the hashtags or usernames you’d like to display on your social media feed

 2. Copy & paste an embed code on any website

-You can find your embed code by clicking ‘Display’ after login.
-Select from four different layout options and share the embed code or URL with your favourite developer.
+You can find your embed code by clicking ‘Display’ after logging in.
+Select from four different layout options and place the embed code to your website.